vaadin/hackathon-24-4/README.md

 Things tested:
 * Side nav item with different targets
 * Testing copilot for Flow
-  * Can't add components to empty view.
-Please see exceptions.txt
+  * Can't add components to a view.
+Please see exceptions.txt.
+Artur is on it.
+* Use react component in Flow - wasn't able to figure out how to setup